 We run these from Aviemore in the Cairngorms National Park, Scotland.

-The course progresses as your skills and confidence grow and we always use locations that suit you and allow you to learn as much as possible.
-A typically itinerary might be;
+The course progresses as your skills and confidence grow.
+We'll always use locations that are appropriate and allow you to learn as much as possible.

-- A mixed ice route will be our aim for day 3.
+· A mixed ice route will be our aim for day three.
 Your guide will focus today on climbing techniques, stance management, protecting lead climbing and more decision-making.
 Today is a good opportunity to climb something harder than you might normally climb and to learn from watching how a climbing professional does it.